paudelsamir/365DaysOfData/README.md

-The day after tomorrow: Simulation and Modeling, havent' studied a single chapter yet It's i guess jestha 13 and tomorrow is my web tech exam Toughest exam till now - Web Technology..... so disappointed
+The day after tomorrow: Simulation and Modeling, havent' studied a single chapter yet It's i guess jestha 13 and tomorrow is my web tech exam Toughest exam till now - Web Technology..... so disappointed Tomorrow the final exam - Image processing, then i will continue my data journey....

 --->